streambinder/unciae/backup/restup/README.md

 ## How to use

-The only purpose of this script is to batch trigger `backup` command over several Restic repositories and eventually wrapping it with pre/post operations.
+The only purpose of this script is to batch trigger `backup` command over several Restic repositories, possibly wrapping it with pre/post operations.
 It has been made to be inserted into `crontab` and do backup for you.

 This means it won't setup the repositories for you, you'll need to do it by yourself.